elba7r/system-v9/erpnext/docs/user/manual/en/human-resources/salary-and-payroll.md

 Payroll is the administration of financial records of employees' salaries, wages, bonuses, net pay, and deductions.

-To process Payroll in ERPNext,
+To process Payroll in Revalue ERP,

   1. Create Salary Structures for all Employees.
   2. Generate Salary Slips via Process Payroll.